spring-projects/spring-ai/README.md

 ### Adapting to the changes

+NOTE: The `ChatClient` class is now in the package `org.springframework.ai.chat.client`

 #### Approach 1

 Now, instead of getting an Autoconfigured `ChatClient` instance, you will get a `ChatModel` instance.
 The `call` method signatures after renaming remain the same.